 Fast, Good, Cheap is another triad invoking the same set of constraints.
-Here the idea is customer want solutions that are better, less expensive, and available sooner then in the past.
+Here the idea is customers want solutions that are better, less expensive, and available sooner than in the past.

 The Project Management Triangle

 The idea is the effect of decisions concerning scope, cost, or time will impact the resulting quality.
-In this configuration quality is seen as a relative fixed target while the project manager has control of the other three elements.
+In this configuration, quality is seen as a relatively fixed target while the project manager has control of the other three elements.

-Making the priorities for the four listed elements in the triangle explicit serves to guide decision making across the organization.
-If time is the critical priority, then the decision that saves time or meets the deadline is the clear choice.
+Making the priorities for the four listed elements in the triangle explicit serves to guide decision-making across the organization.
+If time is the critical priority, then the decision that saves time or meets the deadline is a clear choice.